Mugger crocodile: Characteristics

 Mugger crocodile hatchlings are pale olive with black spots.
 Adults are dark olive to grey or brown.
-The head is rough without any ridges and has large scutes around the neck that is well separated from the back.
-Scutes usually form four, rarely six longitudinal series and 16 or 17 transverse series.
-The limbs have keeled scales with serrated fringes on outer edges, and outer toes are extensively webbed.
+The head is rough without any ridges and large scutes around the neck that is well separated from the back; the scutes usually form four, rarely six longitudinal series and 16 or 17 transverse series.
+The limbs have keeled scales with serrated fringes on the outer edges, and outer toes are extensively webbed.
 The snout is slightly longer than broad with 19 upper teeth on each side.
 The symphysis of the lower jaw extends to the level of the fourth or fifth tooth.
 The premaxillary suture on the palate is nearly straight or curved forwards, and the nasal bones separate the premaxilla above.

 The mugger crocodile is considered a medium-sized crocodilian, but has the broadest snout among living crocodiles.
 It has a powerful tail and webbed feet.
 Its visual, hearing and smelling senses are acute.
 Adult female muggers are 2 to 2.5 m on average; males usually measure 3 to 3.5 m, but rarely reach a length of 5 m.
 The two largest known muggers measured 5.63 m and were killed in Sri Lanka.

-One individual weighing 207 kg had a bite force of 7295 N. Large males may reach a weight of 450 kg.

-The largest zoological specimen in the British Museum of Natural History measures 3.7 m.
 One male mugger caught in Pakistan of about 3 m weighed 195 kg.

+One individual weighing 207 kg had a bite force of 7295 N.